Ordered amorphous spin system: Matching Rules

 where $Q^{NS}$ and $Q^{EW}$ are two $M\times M$ matrices whose entries are $0$ and $1$.
 In a regular Potts model each $Q$ matrix would have zeros on the diagonal and ones off the diagonal; here the matrices reflect the matching rules between pairs of tiles in their various juxtapositions.

-In order to fully define the system, we must construct the matrices $Q$ used in Eq.~\eqref{eq:Potts}, or equivalently, construct a set of Wang tiles which allow our configuration as the only legal tiling of the plane.
+In order to fully define the system, we must construct the matrices $Q$ used in Eq.~\eqref{eq:Potts}, or equivalently, construct a set of Wang tiles (including matching rules) which allow our configurations as the only legal tilings of the plane.
 We have constructed such a set by the two-step procedure described below.

 \textbf{Step 1}.
 Apply Mozes' construction~\cite{Mozes89} to our tiling.
-In his construction there are two fundamental types of tiles.
+In this construction there are two fundamental types of tiles.
 The first type corresponds to the substitutional (``letter'') tiles (in our case $\alpha_{+},\alpha_{-},\beta_{+},\beta_{-},\gamma_{+},\gamma_{-},\delta_{+},\delta_{-}$).
 These tiles are constrained to occupy the sites of a diluted lattice of double the spacing of the physical lattice (\textit{e.g.,} sites where $x$ and $y$ are both even).
-The second type corresponds to tiles whose function is to synchronize~\cite{Mozes89} the letter tiles so that those will order into the tiling shown in Fig.~\ref{fig:8_letter}.
+The second type corresponds to tiles whose function is to synchronize~\cite{Mozes89} the letter tiles so that those will order into the tiling shown in Figure~\ref{fig:2D_configuration}.
 The ``synchronizer'' tiles are not allowed to occupy the sites of the diluted lattice.
-This construction leads a tile set consisting of 116 tiles~\footnote{See supplemental material at [URL will be inserted by publisher] for the set of tiles}, of which 8 are letter tiles and 108 are synchronizer tiles.
+This construction leads to a tile set consisting of 116 tiles\footnote{See \texttt{tx.technion.ac.il/\~{}gilwolff/116tiles.pdf} for the set of tiles}, of which 8 are letter tiles and 108 are synchronizer tiles.
 The Hamiltonian is not yet that of Eq.~\eqref{eq:tiling_Hamiltonian} because different tiles are restricted to different sites of the lattice.

 \textbf{Step 2}.
 Define ``supertiles'', each a plaquette consisting of one letter tile and the three synchronizer tiles lying to its right, bottom, and bottom-right.
 The edge-markings of the supertiles are the superposition of the edge-markings of its constituent tiles.
 A careful combinatorical counting shows that this step generates 400 supertiles, for which the Hamiltonian is that of Eq.~\eqref{eq:tiling_Hamiltonian}.